univention/office365/doc/README-CI.md

 ## Build

-This stage uses the infamous `dpkg-buildpackage` tool to create packages and stores these as artifacts.
+This stage uses the `dpkg-buildpackage` tool to create packages and stores these as artifacts.
 These can be downloaded and installed on a UCS system.